Donate

 Teaching safety

-For families who live surrounded by landmines and explosives, risk education is a matter of life and death.
+For families who live surrounded by explosives, risk education is a matter of life and death.

 Mohammed, a 12-year-old from Syria, lost 80% of his vision in an ammunition accident.
 His best friend Abdullah was killed.
 They had been collecting the metal from explosives to sell as scrap to earn money for food and toys.